pivotal/docs-tap/getting-started/consume-services.md

 # Consume services on Tanzu Application Platform

-This how-to guide walks you through deploying two application workloads and learning how to configure them to communicate over RabbitMQ.
+This how-to guide walks you through deploying two application workloads and configuring them to communicate over RabbitMQ.
 You will learn about the `tanzu services` CLI plug-in and the most important APIs for working with services on Tanzu Application Platform.

 >**Note:** The first three parts of this walkthrough applies to operators and the final part to developers.